alixdet/d-chimer_v1/README.md

 ## 3. Installation
-Users can execute the `INSTALL.sh` bash script once this repo is cloned, to get d-chimer source code, the python libraries and custom data.
+Users can execute the `install.sh` bash script once this repo is cloned, to get d-chimer source code, the python libraries and custom data.
+The script installs dependencies in the currently active Python environment (compatible with a conda env) and downloads the NCBI taxonomy dump into a dedicated `taxdump/` directory while cleaning up temporary files.
 ### 3.1 d-chimer code and python libraries :
 - Clone or download the d-chimer repository.